Skip to content

 The AI generates reports based on the updates you provide—it cannot find or research updates that aren’t in your inbox.
 If a company has published a relevant post that Picasi hasn’t retrieved yet, it won’t appear in the report.

-Analyses do not contain claims about a competitor’s internal data—only about publicly available content that you have collected in Picasi.
+Analyses do not contain any claims about a competitor’s internal data—only about publicly available content that you’ve collected in Picasi.

 The same input can easily result in slightly different reports when generated twice.
 This is normal behavior for AI models.
-If a report isn’t accurate, it may help to refine the focus text or apply different filters and regenerate it.
+If a report isn’t accurate, it may be helpful to refine the focus text or apply different filters and regenerate the report.

 Conversation starters follow a different selection logic than other report types.
 Instead of creating a summary, the AI evaluates individual updates for their suitability as a starting point for a comment on LinkedIn.

 Scoring: Each update receives a score from 0 to 14.
-This consists of a base score (7–9 points) and potential bonuses (0–5 points).
-Only updates with a score of at least 8 are included in the results—updates below this threshold are not included, even if this results in fewer than three suggestions.
-Fewer but better suggestions is the stated goal.
+This score consists of a base score (7–9 points) and possible bonuses (0–5 points).
+Only updates with a score of at least 8 are included in the results—updates with lower scores are excluded, even if this results in fewer than three suggestions.
+The stated goal is fewer but better suggestions.

 Source Diversity: A maximum of one update is suggested per source.
-If a source has been very active, only its best match appears.
-Exception: a second post from the same source may be included if it has a score of 12 or higher.
+Even if a source has been very active, only its best match is displayed.
+Exception: A second post from the same source may be included if it has a score of 12 or higher.

 When more suggestions are generated: If the inbox contains many updates from various sources and competitors have recently published particularly relevant content, the hit rate increases.
-For periods with little activity, few or no suggestions are normal.
+During periods of low activity, few or no suggestions are normal.